illustrator start intro

 illustration history

-We support good local ideas instead of exporting our own ideas
+We support local ideas instead of importing solutions

-Development succeeds when it is based on local needs and potential.
-That’s why we don’t impose pre-made solutions from abroad but instead support African entrepreneurs in realizing their own ideas.
-We act as equal partners, providing capital, expertise, and networks while the innovations and initiatives come from within the region.
-This approach creates sustainable business models that are culturally rooted and built for long-term success—paving the way for an independent economic future.
+Development works when it is rooted in local needs and potential.
+That is why we do not rely on pre-designed solutions from outside, but support African entrepreneurs in realizing their own ideas.
+Our role is that of a partner on equal footing.
+We contribute capital, expertise, and networks, while initiatives and innovations emerge from within the region itself.
+This leads to sustainable business models that are culturally embedded and viable in the long term – for a self-determined economic future.

-Instead of one-time donations, we invest in African businesses for the long term.
-Our investments strengthen local enterprises, create jobs, and drive innovation.
-Profits are reinvested or directed into community projects, ensuring that economic success and social impact go hand in hand.
-This creates sustainable development that thrives on its own.
+Instead of one-off donations, we invest long-term in African enterprises.
+Our participations strengthen local businesses, create jobs, and foster innovation.
+Financial returns are reinvested into new companies, while profits flow into nonprofit initiatives where markets fail and the most vulnerable members of society remain unprotected.
+In this way, economic success and social impact go hand in hand.
+Our model creates a cycle of sustainable development that thrives on its own.

 historie